Enrolment for new students starting in September 2020

 If you wish to cancel and withdraw completely from your studies, you must discuss this with your Course Lead in the first instance.
 You will then need to complete a withdrawal form and submit it to the Course Administrator.
-We will treat the withdrawal date as the date the administrator receives this form.
+We will treat the withdrawal date, as the date the administrator receives this form fully completed.
 The amount we will refund depends on when you withdraw – see more in our refunds section below.

 If you decide to break your studies between one year of an academic course and another, you must let us know by the end of the academic year before the one you wish to take off.
 When you return after a break, we will charge you the fee for the academic year you wish to return to.
-In exceptional circumstances, you may be able to break your course during the academic year, but only with the agreement of the Associate Dean.
-You will have to pay for the terms attended.
+In exceptional circumstances, you may be able to break your course during the academic year, but only with the agreement of the Course Lead.
+You will have to pay for the terms attended or part attended.

 E: Refunds and Charges

 1) Please see information on refunds and charges on our Fee regulations page.

 2. If your course requires a DBS

 It is the Trust’s policy that you must have a DBS check completed by the Trust which will be valid for a period of 3 years.
 We are unable to accept a DBS check from an employer unless you are already employed by the Tavistock and Portman Foundation Trust.